 Employers can include other items in the contract, which are essential and relevant to their business, such as confidentiality provisions and restrictions.

 After the request has been made, employers have three months to review it.
-In that time, they can assess the advantages and disadvantages of the employee working flexibly, have ongoing discussions and offer an appeal process.
-An employer can refuse the request if they have a good business reason to do so.
+During that time, they can assess the advantages and disadvantages of the employee working flexibly, have ongoing discussions and offer an appeal process.
+An employer can refuse the request if they have a good business reason.

 Employees in the UK have the right to a safe workplace, and it falls to their employers to take care of their health and safety while at work.
 Employers have to provide and maintain a safe place of work, a secure system of work, and safe-to-use equipment.